Trithiazyl trichloride: Structure

 The molecule is a 6-membered ring of alternating nitrogen and sulfur atoms, where each sulfur atom is attached to one chlorine atom by a single bond.
 The molecule contains alternating single and double bonds in the S3N3 core.
 The molecule has C3v symmetry.
 The S3N3 core is slightly ruffled structure with S-N distances of 160.5 pm.
 The S-Cl distances are 208 pm, and the chlorine atoms are mutually cis.
 The S centers are tetravalent and pyramidal.
 In contrast to the NSCl connectivity, nitrosyl chloride has the connectivity ONCl.

 Synthesis and reactions

-Trithiazyl trichloride is obtained by chlorination of tetrasulfur tetranitride:
+Trithiazyl trichloride is obtained by chlorination of tetrasulfur tetranitride or thiazyl fluoride monomer:

 At 100 °C in vacuum, thiazyl chloride trimer undergoes cracking to thiazyl chloride monomer, which is a green gas.

 In N≡S−Cl, chlorine is bonded to sulfur, in contrast to nitrosyl chloride O=N–Cl, where chlorine is bonded to nitrogen.
 In contrast, with six fewer electrons, cyanuric chloride is a planar ring.

+Alkoxide or silver salts displace the chlorides: